In this tutorial, you will learn what might cause connectivity issues on your iOS device and how to fix them.

-That applies to anti-virus software, other VPNs, firewalls, and file-sharing apps.
-If you have any of those, try disabling it.
+This applies to anti-virus software, other VPNs, firewalls, and file-sharing apps.
+If you have any of those, try disabling them.
 Then reboot your device and see if the connection gets any better.

 - Switch to a different network.

 Connectivity issues might be network-specific.
-That often happens if the Internet provider applies some kind of restrictions on its network.
+This often happens if the Internet Provider applies some kind of restrictions on its network.
 To see if that is the case, try to check if connectivity issues remain while connected to a different network.

 You can easily do that on your iOS by switching from Wi-Fi to a mobile data network or vice versa.